CompBtBs/COBRAxy/docs/tools/flux-to-map.md

 Sample3	Treatment
 ```

+**Note on Metabolic Map**
+We provide a default SVG map for the ENGRO2 model.
+If another model is used, we suggest uploading a custom SVG map.

 **File Format Notes:**
 - Use **tab-separated** values (TSV) or **comma-separated** (CSV)
 - First row must contain column headers